Childcare costs 2026: How much do you pay in the UK?

 How much does full-time (50 hours) childcare cost?

-Sending your child to nursery full-time costs on average £238.95 a week in England and £225.70 for a two-year-old.
-A full-time childminder will charge on average £202.09 to look after a child under two in England.
+Sending a child under two to nursery full-time costs on average £148.82 a week in England and £140.72 for a two-year-old.
+A full-time childminder will charge on average £122.32 to look after a child under two in England.
+These figures include funding.

 How much does part-time (25 hours) childcare cost?

-A part-time nursery place for a child under two is on average £70.51 per week in England and £66.34 for children aged two.
-Paying a childminder to look after a child under two for 25 hours a week is £59.76 in England.
+A part-time nursery place for a child under two is on average £188.75 per week in England (if you don’t qualify for funding) and £69.94 for children aged two (with funding).
+Paying a childminder to look after a child under two for 25 hours a week is £155.28 in England.